• Skip to main content

 • RHs who have created a RS/RS+ contract with an ACX narrator do not have this option because RS audiobooks must have exclusive distribution.
 They would need narrator consent to terminate distribution.
 In addition, they will lose all Audible ratings and reviews when they make this change because Audible will pull the audiobook from its virtual shelves.
 RHs would be better served to pay a narrator the PFH rate or contract with a narrator outside of ACX to avoid 3 costly mistakes.

-3. Once that step has completed, I’d upload the book to InAudio (formerly Findaway Voices) and choose all sites for distribution except Audible and Amazon (and maybe Spotify).
-InAudio receives a much higher royalty from Apple (45%) than Audible (25% for non-exclusive), so I’m happy to let InAudio distribute to Apple even though ACX also distributed to Apple.
-In other words, my net royalty from Apple would be 36% (45 * .80) rather than the 25% I’d get from Audible.
-I’d still be earning 25% from Audible/Amazon and 80% of royalties paid to InAudio for the other sites.
+3. Once that step has completed, I’d upload the book to InAudio (formerly Findaway Voices) and choose all sites for distribution except Audible, Amazon, and Spotify.
+InAudio receives a much higher royalty from Apple (45%) than Audible (30% for non-exclusive in new plan established 5/26/26), so I’m happy to let InAudio distribute to Apple even though ACX also distributed to Apple.
+In other words, my net royalty from Apple would be 36% (45 * .80) rather than the 30% I’d get from Audible.
+I’d still be earning 30% from Audible/Amazon and 80% of royalties paid to InAudio from other sites.

 InAudio earns a hefty 50% from Google Play and Spotify!
 My single copy sales from Google Play and Apple have netted $7-8 in royalties, so you may want to create affiliate links and direct your Buy links to those listings to earn even more.
 InAudio provides a list of links for each retailer.

 My Spotify earnings have also been very pleasing!
 My books were sent there automatically when Findaway became InAudio.
-I think today I’d upload them separately to Spotify.
+Today I’d upload new books separately to Spotify.

 Thoughts About Wide Distribution